Early history of animation: Thaumatrope (1825)

-Phénakisticope (1833)
+Phénakistiscope (1833)

 The phénakisticope (better known by the misspelling phenakistiscope or phenakistoscope) was the first animation device using rapid successive substitution of sequential pictures.
 The pictures are evenly spaced radially around a disc, with small rectangular apertures at the rim of the disc.
 The animation could be viewed through the slits of the spinning disc in front of a mirror.
 It was invented in November or December 1832 by the Belgian Joseph Plateau and almost simultaneously by the Austrian Simon von Stampfer.
 Plateau first published about his invention in January 1833.
 The publication included an illustration plate of a fantascope with 16 frames depicting a pirouetting dancer.
 The phénakisticope was successful as a novelty toy and within a year many sets of stroboscopic discs were published across Europe, with almost as many different names for the device - including Fantascope (Plateau), The Stroboscope (Stampfer) and Phénakisticope (Parisian publisher Giroux & Cie).
 Plateau also proposed that 16 plaster models could be used for the purpose of animation, an early example of stop motion.
 Unfortunately, the plan was never executed, possibly because Plateau was almost completely blind by this time.

+The earliest known public screening of projected stroboscopic animation was presented by Austrian magician Ludwig Döbler on 15 January 1847 at the Josephstadt Theatre in Vienna, with his patented Phantaskop.
+The spectacle was well-received with sold-out shows in several European cities during a tour that lasted until the spring of 1848, although one critic complained about the flickering quality of the stroboscopic images.